section-engineering-education/engineering-education/articles/sustainable-ai-with-tinyml/index.md

   - url: /engineering-education/sustainable-ai-with-tinyml/hero.jpg
     alt: tiny machine learning image
 ---
 Tiny machine learning is at an intersection of embedded devices and machine learning.
-It is being touted as "the next AI revolution".
+It is being touted as *the next AI revolution*.
 However, the carbon footprint of AI has been increasing with the evolution of AI.
 There is a need for more energy-efficient computing.
 This is one of the challenges TinyML can address.
 <!--more-->
 ### Table of contents
 This article will be covering the following: